cobeylab/covid_IL/README.md

 ![Figure 3](./Forecasting/plots/summary_2_outputs.png)

 ### Navigating the repository
-The [Inference](./Inference) directory contains the code to infer the model parameters, and the [Forecasting](./Forecasting) directory contains the code to generate model forecasts based on the results of the inference.An overview of the regional demography and contact rates used for the analysis is available in [Data](./Data).
+An overview of the regional demography and contact rates used for the analysis is available in [Data](./Data).
+The [Inference](./Inference) directory contains the code to infer the model parameters, and the [Forecasting](./Forecasting) directory contains the code to generate model forecasts based on the results of the inference.

 ### References
 1. King AA, Nguyen D and Ionides EL (2015) Statistical inference for partially observed Markov processes via the R package pomp. arXiv preprint arXiv:1509.00503.